RajcsanyiZ/iconsear.ch/README.md

 # Get My Symbol
 http://iconsear.ch

-Symbol finder for Font Awesome and Material Design Icons.
+This is an offline Symbol finder.
+You've already know to search Font Awesome or Material Design Icon very easy.

 ![preview](http://iconsear.ch/img/thumb02.png "thumbnail of the app")

 ## Description
-These tool helps you to find the proper icon/symbol to your app.
+These tool helps you to find the proper icon or symbo and it works similar as the font awesome webpage.

 This project is beta version now.